-The most common penalties given by Google are content penalties, link penalties, over-optimization penalties and layout penalties.
+The most common penalties given by Google are content penalties, link penalties, over-optimization penalties, and layout penalties.
 Each of the penalties has its own name and effects and you should learn something about the most common ones in order to recognize the symptoms of being struck by one.

-Penguin – this is one of the most common penalties Google hands out if you are suspected to be linked with suspicious or spammy websites.
+This is one of the most common penalties Google hands out if you are suspected to be linked with suspicious or spammy websites.
 It also recognizes generic anchor texts and suspicious backlinks that you might have paid.
 If Google considers your backlinks to be malicious or manipulative, you will get a Penguin penalty.
 You will get a note about from Google and you can also check your backlink performance in your Google Analytics.
 In order to lose the penalty if you get it, you will need to lose all the bad links that brought you in that situation.

-Panda – this is a content penalty and you are most likely to get one and lose your traffic in case your written sources are not trustworthy, relevant, important, are copied or overlapped and if you offer no value through your content to your visitors.
+This is a content penalty and you are most likely to get one and lose your traffic in case your written sources are not trustworthy, relevant, important, are copied or overlapped and if you offer no value through your content to your visitors.
 You can get rid of this penalty if you decide to change your content to be everything opposite form listed above and wait for Google to forgive you!

-Layout penalty – in case your pages are overcrowded with ads and you have to scroll down to find the content needed if you are a visitor looking for the info you came for, then you will most certainly get this penalty.
+In case your pages are overcrowded with ads and you have to scroll down to find the content needed if you are a visitor looking for the info you came for, then you will most certainly get this penalty.
 Google doesn’t like websites that look like ad banners.
 You can still have ads on your website, but try to keep the number of ads as low as possible.

-Over-optimizing penalty – in case you have used your keywords more times than needed in a single blog post, you have just been nominated for getting one of these.
+In case you have used your keywords more times than needed in a single blog post, you have just been nominated for getting one of these.
 In case you step up and make your site more crawlable, easier to use and navigate your over-usage of keywords will be overseen.
 You should also watch out and avoid exaggerating with SEO techniques.
 You want to add value to your site and not have it jump to the top by manipulating SEO techniques.

 Now that you know what it means to have your ranking dropped, along with knowing how to avoid them and how one can get there.